flavius-dinu/pulumi_dev_challenge/README.md

 To extend this project further, consider:
 - Implementing policy as code
 - Leveraging drift detection
-- Include security vulnerability scanning
+- Including security vulnerability scanning
-- Build the equivalents in Azure/GCP/Oracle Cloud
+- Building the equivalents in Azure/GCP/Oracle Cloud
+- Using other deployment mechanisms such as Pulumi Cloud, GitLab CI/CD, or even Jenkins

 If you have any questions or suggestions, feel free to open an issue or contribute to the repository.

 Happy coding! 🚀